Skip to Main Content

 • Urine and stool tests to check for blood in the urine or stool

-• Bone marrow aspiration and biopsy to see if are being made normally
+• Bone marrow aspiration and biopsy to see if platelets are being made normally

-• Blood clotting tests (also called a coagulation panel) to see how well the blood clots how long it takes
+• Blood clotting tests (also called a coagulation panel) to see how well your child's blood clots and how long it takes

 Your care team may do other tests to look for other medical conditions or underlying causes of bleeding.